gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 Enter your password which you used for encrypting your RSA key.
 (Not your user password.)
 Voila!

 ### Organizing RSA keys - MAC OS
-For every VPS you are using you will have a different RSA keys (hopefully).
+For every VPS you are using you will have a different RSA key (hopefully).
 Maybe you also use one for your git account.
 Therefore it is recommended to organize your keys from the beginning on.
 Believe me, it saves you a lot of time.
 So go to your ~/.ssh/ folder and look for the file named *config*.
 It's usually located here:

 ```
 cd /Users/your_user_name_on_local_machine/.ssh/config